Lia radiological accident: Source of the radioactive material

-In the early 1980s, a series of radio relays were built to connect the Enguri Dam with the Hudoni Dam, which was under construction.
+In the early 1980s, a series of eight radio relays were built to connect the Enguri Dam with the Hudoni Dam, which was under construction.
 The relays were in remote territory with no reliable access to electricity, and thus were powered with a series of eight radioisotope thermoelectric generators (RTGs) manufactured in 1983.
 Each RTG was a Beta-M type powered by strontium-90, and contained some 1295–1480 TBq of radioactivity.
 However, the Hudoni dam's construction was stopped as Georgian independence from the Soviet Union drew near.
 The stations and their RTGs were abandoned and eventually dismantled.
 The RTGs became lost at this time.
 Two were rediscovered in 1998, leading to no injuries.
 Two more were found in 1999, and again led to no injuries or significant radiation exposure.
 Two more were rediscovered in 2001, which led to the accident.
 The other two sources remain unaccounted for.
 The sources were not marked, and had been removed from the rest of the generator housing.
 They were heavy for their size, weighing 8-10 kg despite being only 10x15 cm.
 Upon their recovery, it was determined the radiation emitted at the surface of the sources was 4.6 Sieverts (Sv) per hour.
 A fully absorbed whole-body dose of 5 Sv has a 50% chance of death.
 The original dose output at the time of their construction would have been much higher, but said output had decreased 40% since their construction due to radioactive decay.
 The actual dose received per hour would be lower unless physically touching the source, as radiation decreases with distance according to the inverse-square law.